animal-tree/Writing-stuff/Stuff24-Choice.md

 However, $\mathrm{I}'s$ choice patterns have to depend on something.
 And at the conclusion of the cyclicality trajectory, whatever that something is (spoiler: qualia) returns to its base original state.
 And therefore any accumulated knowledge or trajectory optimization strategies gets lost.

-There is also a second asumption:
+There is also a second assumption:

 **Axiom 2:** Some qualia feel better than others.